kevinolega/homepage/assets/pages/schedule.md

 If you need to reach me for something urgent, you can send me a text message and I'm going to reply or call you back when I'm available.

-Monday to Wednesday is usually crazy busy and Friday is difficult to leave Parañaque.
+Mondays to Wednesdays are usually crazy busy and Friday is difficult to leave Parañaque.

 That's the reason I do most things online.